-Jeremy is one of only four presenters in the history of Panorama, the world’s oldest current affairs show.
+Vine has also presented BBC1’s Points of View and was one of only four anchors in the history of Panorama, the world’s oldest current affairs show.
 The others are David Dimbleby, Richard Dimbleby and Sir Robin Day.

-He studied English Lit at Durham University, then in 1986 began his career as a trainee reporter at the Coventry Evening Telegraph, in the days of manual typewriters and hot metal presses, when the CET sold more copies than the Independent does now.
+Jeremy Vine studied English Literature at Durham University, and in 1986 began his career as a trainee reporter at the Coventry Evening Telegraph, in the days of manual typewriters and hot metal presses, when the CET sold more copies than the Independent does now.
 After that he was a BBC news trainee, Today reporter (he was ambushed by rebels in Croatia and nearly died), political correspondent during the nineties, Africa correspondent based in Johannesburg, and Newsnight presenter ― the most frightening assignment of all, working alongside the legendary Paxman.

 “Jeremy Vine is the perfect diarist, because he is an exhibitionist who doesn’t mind looking stupid.
 So he has written a brilliant memoir detailing his adventures at the BBC, from political correspondent to the Today programme to number three at Newsnight to his present job on Radio 2.
 Vine is silly and joyful and he has written a silly and joyful book, which I adored.”

-Jeremy is married to Rachel and they live with their two daughters in west London.
+Jeremy Vine is married to Rachel and they live with their two daughters in west London.